2000 Summer Olympics opening ceremony: Opening Addresses

 John Howard.
-However, in November 1999, he changed his mind and advised the IOC that the Governor-General would opening the games.
+However, in November 1999, he changed his mind and advised the IOC that the Governor-General should open the games.
 Howard said this was due to "a concern that my opening the Olympic Games would become a party political issue."
 This was a few days after the results of the 1999 Australian republic referendum was known.

 "I declare open the Games of Sydney, celebrating the XXVII Olympiad of the modern era."